Declan444/theshop/README.md

 ### Key Features Summary

     - Home page where you can go directly to the shop or browse the site
+    - View and sort products
+    - Purchase products and increase and decrease quantities of products
+    - Search products by category, rating, price
+    - Search the site by product name or word
     - User registration and login with form validation and error handling
-    - Django admin panel for superuser to manage, users, bookings, instructors and lessons
+    - Django admin panel for superuser to manage, products, users, email addresses, orders, loyalty points, newsletter subscriptions, categories, products, user profiles and reviews
     - Customised 404 error pages
-    - Ability to comment on your experience
+    - Ability to leave a comment and have CRUD capability on your comments
-    - Full front and back end CRUD capability
+    - Loyalty points gained for purchases
     - Ability to view site comments
-    -
-    -
-    - Contact us capability for the user
+    - Contact us form
+    - Newsletter subscription
+    - View your profile
-    -
+    - View your shopping basket

 ## User Experience (UX)